Rail Trails and Multiuse Trails

 4. Contribute financially to help:

-- Checks to "City of Northampton" mailed to the Office of Planning and Sustainability.
+- Checks to "City of Northampton" mailed to the Office of Planning & Sustainability.
 Note purpose of donation.

-- Checks to "Community Foundation of Western Massachusetts-- Northampton Open Space and Bicycle Projects Fund" mailed to the Office of Planning and Sustainability.
+- Checks to "Community Foundation of Western Massachusetts-- Northampton Open Space and Bicycle Projects Fund" mailed to the Office of Planning & Sustainability.
 Note purpose of donation.

-- Checks to "Friends of Northampton Trails and Greenways."
+- Checks to "Friends of Northampton Trails."
 Note purpose of donation.

-Also visit Friends of Northampton Trails and Greenways (FNTG) for overall information.
+Also visit Friends of Northampton Trails (FNT) for overall information.

 For maps, the best sites are the FNTG excellent trail maps and the